American Foreign Service Association

-American Foreign Service Association (AFSA), established in 1924, is the professional association of the United States Foreign Service.
-With over 15,000 dues-paying members, American Foreign Service Association represents 28,000 active and retired Foreign Service employees of the Department of State and Agency for International Development (AID), as well as smaller groups in the Foreign Agricultural Service (FAS), Foreign Commercial Service (FCS), and International Broadcasting Bureau (IBB).
+The American Foreign Service Association (AFSA), established in 1924, is the professional association of the United States Foreign Service.
+With over 15,000 due-paying members, AFSA represents 28,000 active and retired Foreign Service employees of the Department of State and Agency for International Development (AID), as well as smaller groups in the Foreign Agricultural Service (FAS), Foreign Commercial Service (FCS), and International Broadcasting Bureau (IBB).

-About AFSA
+History

 American Foreign Service Association's principal missions are to enhance the effectiveness of the Foreign Service, to protect the professional interests of its members, to ensure the maintenance of high professional standards for both career diplomats and political appointees, and to promote understanding of the critical role of the Foreign Service in promoting America's national security and economic prosperity.

 American Foreign Service Association is the exclusive bargaining agent for the Foreign Service employees of all five agencies.
 In this labor/management relations capacity, American Foreign Service Association negotiates with the agency management on personnel policies and practices affecting members' working conditions.
 American Foreign Service Association also represents members in formal grievance proceedings, office of security and inspector general investigations, and EEO cases, while providing them informal assistance in dealing with administrative problems.

 Foreign Service retiree concerns are an integral part of the American Foreign Service Association agenda.
 American Foreign Service Association works closely with retired Foreign Service personnel on legislative issues related to retiree pensions and benefits.
 Retirees, individually and through independent retiree groups around the country, actively promote the Foreign Service and international engagement in their communities.

 In its efforts to explain the Foreign Service's role and to build domestic constituencies to support its activities, American Foreign Service Association operates a speakers' bureau, which makes experienced diplomats available to speak to a wide range of groups all across the country.
 Through Road Scholar programs, American Foreign Service Association members conduct continuing education classes on the Foreign Service.

 Governance

 AFSA's Governing Board is elected by the membership every two years.
 The board's constitution is governed by the American Foreign Service Association's bylaws.
 The board has 21 members for the 2019-2021 term.

-AFSA's president is Ambassador Eric S. Rubin, a career Foreign Service Officer and member of the Senior Foreign Service who served as U.S. Ambassador to Bulgaria from 2016-2019.

 Offices

-American Foreign Service Association maintains its headquarters building at 2101 E Street NW in Washington, DC.
+AFSA maintains its headquarters building at 2101 E Street NW in Washington, DC.
 There are also smaller offices within the Department of State, USAID, and the Department of Commerce.

-Organization

-American Foreign Service Association's staff is divided into the following departments: Executive Office, Member Services, Advocacy, Scholarships, Communications, Foreign Service Journal, Business and Accounting, and Labor Management.